DefinitelyTyped/NugetAutomation/README.md

 How to re-publish ALL packages?
 ===============================

 The happy path should be this doesn't need to happen.
-An example that may cause this to not be so happy is if links in the project change and the nuspec template has to be updated for all pacages.
+An example that may cause this to not be so happy is if links in the project change and the nuspec template has to be updated for all packages.

 To re-publish all packages: